unrealcv/unrealcv.github.io/_pages/index.md

 ```

 ## Contact
-If you have any suggestion or want to need help of using this in your project you can [contact us](contact.html).
+If you have any suggestion or interested in using UnrealCV in your project you can [contact us](contact.html).